ASPECTS OF AGING PROCESS

 What is aging?

-Aging is a continuous process, from birth to death, as the time passes and the person matures and experiences the world around.
+Aging is a continuous process, from birth to death, as time passes and the person matures and experiences the world around them.
 This span, from our first breath to the last one is called aging.
-We undergo several physical, psychological and social changes during the process of aging.
+We undergo several physical, psychological, and social changes during the process of aging.

 When does a person become ‘old’?